Hi. My Name is Dr. Jean Murray and I’m the author of 50 Secrets for Growing a Successful Frugal Business: Save Money. Simplify. Work Smart.

 Frugal isn’t just about spending money.
 When an apple tree bears fruit, it’s doing what it’s supposed to be doing.
 What a successful fruit tree does is to grow and produce fruit.

-In both cases, I’m here to help you start to grow your own Frugal Business tree.
 Over the past 30 years, I have started several successful businesses (one that’s still running after 13 years), and I’ve learned the hard way.
-Now I want to share the secrets I’ve learned about the principles of having a Frugal Business.
+In my book, 50 Secrets for Growing a Successful Frugal Business: Save Money.
+Simplify.
+Work Smart, I share things I have learned about running a successful and frugal business.

 What Does it Mean to Have a Frugal Business?